 If students would like to study something that is not offered as an official major, they can design their own major.
-University of Rochester does not require a senior project for all students.
+University of Rochester does not require students to complete a senior project.

 University of Rochester has distance learning options for students who are interested in taking classes online.